Zuluru/Zuluru3/README.md

 Change the volume paths at the bottom (i.e. /path/to/db, /path/to/upload) to match the permanent locations you wish to keep your persistent data.
 This will keep your database and/or uploads from getting wiped out everytime you restart the container.

 If you're super paranoid about security, modify the Dockerfile security salt value (currently set to 5C2Yi3REBrXA5cN06dcH6VdAeJySm6RR) to another 256 bit value.
-You can generate another one here: https://randomkeygen.com/, under CodeIgniter Encryption Keys.
+You can generate another one here, under [CodeIgniter Encryption Keys](https://randomkeygen.com/).
+Although the database should be insulated from the Internet (since there's no open external port), you should still change the default passwords in the file to something more difficult to guess than `password` and `rootpassword`, just in case something gets misconfigured along the way.

 In the same directory as your docker-compose file, type `docker-compose up -d` to spin up the container.
 It will take a while.

 Once it's done, open your browser and type in the address it's located at.
 If you have nothing else running and are trying it out on your local machine, you'll likely find it at `http://localhost/`, otherwise it'll be at `your.domain`.

 Follow the configuration instructions below.
+For the database connection, use the container name and port number as stated in your docker-compose file.
+For example, the database connection for the included docker-compose file would be `zuluru_mariadb:3306`.
+Since this connection uses internal Docker networking, you won't need to explictly reference the IP or any external domain name you may be using.

 ### Configuration